-Duct Cleaning Equipment
+Duct Cleaning Equipment and Procedures

 For drug and blood assignments, use full PPE.
 For fire and mold and Cat 3, use at a minimum half-face respirators.
 Recommend knee pads.